Sara MacDonald

 Biography

 My research is focused on the history of education, particularly the history of women in higher education and the early years of coeducation in Canadian universities.
 My teaching interests include historical methods, history of education, and Canadian intellectual history.
-I have served as the President of the Canadian History of Education Association (2006-2008).
-At Laurentian, I was Chair of the Department of History (2005-2012), and Vice-Dean for the Faculty of Arts (2013-2021).
-I am an Associate Professor in the School of Liberal Arts, and am currently serving as Coordinator of Student Affairs for the Faculty of Arts.
+I served as President of the Canadian History of Education Association from 2006-2008, and am currently Treasurer of the Ontario Women's History Network.
+I served as Chair of the Department of History at Laurentian University from 2005-2012.
+I am a Professor of History in the School of Liberal Arts, and Vice-Dean of the Faculty of Arts.

 Education